nworiekingslee/Roqqu-test/README.md

 https://xd.adobe.com/view/16c919ed-43ef-4b92-8b99-4b8d335a7b9d-439a/

+## My note

+- There's no visual to show how the pages would look like on mobile so I gave minimum effort to make the pages responsive.
-## Also, incase you are wondering how to move to the "page 4" route, the "coins" are clickable.
+- Also, incase you are wondering how to move to the "page 4" route, the "coins" are clickable.